 June to October.
 Daily.
 Open 1pm to 5pm.

-11 months by x 5 / 5Hi,Paul&Pauline,visited your gardens for the first time today,a truly wonderful experience
+about 1 year by x 5 / 5Hi,Paul&Pauline,visited your gardens for the first time today,a truly wonderful experience

-about 1 year by Daphne 5 / 5I fell in love with the gardens last year!
+over 1 year by Daphne 5 / 5I fell in love with the gardens last year!
 An oasis of calm and beauty,friendly faces and scrumptious cakes!
 What more could you possibly want?
 Can't wait for them to open again,this year I will get a season ticket.
 Just go there!

 almost 2 years by John Coldron 1 / 5Prompt acknologement would be appreciated.
 Also an explanaton to my wife who may be still wandering the gardens which did look very nice.